Trump condemns attempted bombings, but doesn’t acknowledge any rhetorical role

-WASHINGTON — New York’s leaders pleaded for civility in America’s political discourse Wednesday as Democrats and progressives across the country found themselves confronting a barrage of crude package bombs aimed squarely at the critics and rivals of U.S. President Donald Trump.
+WASHINGTON — Pleas for civility in America’s political discourse appeared to fall on deaf ears on both sides Wednesday as Democrats and progressives across the country found themselves confronting a barrage of crude package bombs aimed squarely at Donald Trump’s critics and rivals.

+The president, whose fiery and often personal rhetoric has branded him the enabler-in-chief for pointed attacks from both sides of the political spectrum, issued only a muted call for unity as he put the perpetrators on notice.

+“The full weight of our government is being deployed to conduct this investigation and bring those responsible for these despicable acts to justice; we will spare no resources or expense in this effort,” Trump told a gathering in the East Room of the White House.

 Former CIA director John Brennan and ex-attorney general Eric Holder joined former President Barack Obama, past presidential challenger Hillary Clinton and billionaire Democratic philanthropist George Soros as would-be recipients of packages containing what authorities described as crude pipe bombs.